Farmers protest California water plan aimed to save salmon

 Several farmers at the Capitol rally said the water board’s move would hurt their businesses.

-“They want to control every drop of water in the state of California,” said Henry Holland, a rancher in Browns Valley, an unincorporated community north of Sacramento.
+“They want to control every drop of water in the state of California,” said Harry Holland, a rancher in Browns Valley, an unincorporated community north of Sacramento.

 Supporters of the plan, though, had a different take.

 “The salmon are on the brink of extinction in the Central Valley,” said Peter Drekmeier, policy director of the Tuolumne River Trust.
-“It’s not just for the environment — it’s for the fishers and the people who enjoy salmon.”
+“It’s not just for the environment — it’s for the fishers and all the people who enjoy salmon.”

-Note: This story has been corrected to show that the rancher’s name is Harry, not Henry, Holland.